 - repatriation home if you’re seriously ill or injured and unable to continue your trip.

-If a guide or tour operator wants to arrange your evacuation, you must contact our assistance team first to guarantee cover.
+If a guide or tour operator wants to arrange your evacuation, you must contact our Emergency Assistance Team first to guarantee cover.
 Wherever possible, do it yourself or ask a friend to do it for you.
 Some unscrupulous operators are saying they’ve received our go-ahead when they haven’t, and the result is that we’re paying unnecessary bills, and trekkers are being taken off the mountain when they didn’t need to miss out on the rest of the trip.
 Who wants to go all the way to Nepal and only trek for a day or two when a little rest and recuperation was all that was needed to keep going?

 Who pays for medical treatment depends on what’s happened to you and the necessary treatment required.